doehm/survivoR/cran-comments.md

 ## Notes

 * Version increment
-* Adding complete US44 data
+* Adding complete US44, UK01 and NZ02 data
 * New features
     * Shiny app.
-Launcher in helpers.R, UI in conf-app-ui.R and server in conf-app-server.R
+Launcher in helpers.R, UI in conf-ui.R and server in conf-server.R
+    * This includes non-exported functions in helpers-ne.R
+* The launch_confessional_app function includes an example to launch the shiny app and is wrapped in if(interactive()) {}.
+This is so it passes the CRAN test.
+I have followed other examples such as the 'runApp' documentation that does the same.
+If this is not correct please specify the precise way to write the example.

 ## Platforms tested